EASTERN DESERT CASTLES

 Qusayr Amra

-This castle, declared a UNESCO World Heritage Site, is now in the middle of nowhere, so it has little resemblance to its original state: it was built next to a wadi that centuries ago was very fertile and filled with trees, also serving as a caravanserai or inn.
-Its construction was commissioned by the Umayyad caliph Walid I in the early 8th century, one of the great promoters of monuments during the early days of Islam.
+This castle, declared a World Heritage Site by Unesco, is today in the middle of nowhere, so it has little to do with its original state: it was built next to a wadi that centuries ago was very fertile and full of trees, also fulfilling the function of caravanserai or inn.
+Its construction was due to the Umayyad caliph Walid I in the early eighth century, one of the great promoters of monuments during the early days of Islam.

-However, his successor Walid II, who was much more puritanical, let it fall into disrepair due to the excessive boldness of its decoration.
-In the 20th century, it was restored by European archaeologists, including Spaniards.
+However, his successor Walid II, much more puritanical, let it fall out of favor for the excessive daring of its decoration.
+In the twentieth century it was restored by European archaeologists, including Spanish.

-The most attractive feature of Qusayr Amra is undoubtedly its fresco decoration, which is quite rare for Islamic civilization, as themes represented here such as hunting and bathing with naked people were soon censored.
-Particularly noteworthy is the Fresco of the Six Kings, which mentions some of the great monarchs of the time or preceding centuries, including the last Visigoth king, Rodrigo, who succumbed in the Iberian Peninsula to the Arab conquerors.
+The most attractive thing about Qusayr Amra is, without a doubt, its decoration in the form of frescoes, a rarity for Muslim civilization, which did not take long to censor themes such as those represented here: there are hunting and bathing scenes with naked people, precisely in the rooms that were part of its hammam.
+In addition, the Fresco of the Six Kings is really original, with mention of some of the great monarchs of the time or previous centuries: among them, the last Visigothic king, Rodrigo, who succumbed in the Iberian Peninsula to the Arab conquerors.

 Qasr Kharana

-Of all the desert castles, this one has the closest resemblance to a proper fortress, although its original function is not clear.
-Some hypotheses propose its use as a caravanserai, while others consider it a meeting pavilion between Arab elites and the nomadic Bedouin population.
-What seems clear is that it does not conform to a traditional defensive structure, although its semi-circular towers suggest otherwise.
-Over fifty rooms have been identified, possibly to accommodate the delegations that were convened, and it is believed to have been built around the year 714.
+Of all the desert castles, this is the one that has an aspect more like a fortress proper, although its original function is not clear.
+Some hypotheses propose its use as a caravanserai, while others consider it a gathering pavilion between Arab elites and the nomadic Bedouin population.
+What seems clear is that it does not respond to a traditional defensive structure, although its semicircular towers suggest so.
+More than fifty rooms have been identified, perhaps to accommodate the delegations summoned, and it is believed that it could have been built around the year 714.

 What to do in Eastern Jordan

-Unlike the southern desert where Wadi Rum is located, there is not a wide variety of adventure experiences available to visitors in the eastern desert of Jordan.
-Instead, the main activities in the area are related to its natural reserves, each with its unique characteristics and differentiated activities, often organized or supervised by the Royal Society for the Conservation of Nature.
-Here are the highlights:
+Unlike the southern desert, where Wadi Rum is located, in the desert of eastern Jordan There is not a wide variety of adventure experiences available to the visitor.
+On the other hand, the main proposals to make in the area have to do with its nature reserves, which shows different characteristics from each other and, therefore, differentiating activities, often organized or supervised by the Royal Society for the Conservation of Nature.
+These are the highlights:

-• Observation of indigenous animals in the Shaumari Wildlife Reserve: The reintroduction or introduction programs of indigenous species are particularly important here.
-The Arabian oryx, an antelope resembling a horse, which has been in serious danger of extinction, deserves special mention.
+• Observation of native animals in the Shaumari Nature Reserve: programmes for the introduction or reintroduction of native species are particularly important here.
+It is worth noting above all the oryx, an antelope with the appearance of a horse that has been in serious danger of extinction

-• Living with Bedouin communities in the Burqu Nature Reserve: Recently established around a large lake that dries up in summer, this reserve offers opportunities for bird watching and exploring castles and other archaeological sites in the area.
-There are also initiatives to promote cultural interactions and exchanges with local tribes, allowing more adventurous travelers to experience a reality very different from what mass tourists witness.
+• Coexistence with the Bedouin population in the Burqu Nature Reserve: around a large lake that dries up in summer, this reserve has recently been created where you can carry out bird watching activities and make routes to castles and other archaeological remains in the area.
+The days of coexistence with local tribes have also been greatly promoted, which allows travelers more

 How to get to Eastern Jordan

-When it comes to traveling and getting around Eastern Jordan, you only have one option: private transportation.
-As the region is not only a vast natural desert but also sparsely populated, there is no efficient public transportation network or major infrastructure serving as a gateway for travelers.
+To travel and move around eastern Jordan You only have one option: private transport.
+Since the region is not only a large natural desert but also a demographic one, there is no efficient public transport network or large infrastructures to serve as a gateway for travelers.

-With no airport, train, or regular buses, the only option is road travel.
-The most common route is from Amman, as the capital city is also the closest.
-However, there are also two other highways that directly connect to Eastern Jordan from other parts of the country: the Al Badiyah Road from the south or the Desert Highway from the Highlands.
+With no airport, train or regular buses, there is only the option of traveling by road.
+The most common is to do it from Amman, as the capital is also the nearest city.
+However, you can also take two other roads to get here directly from other parts of the country: the Al Badiyah Highway from the south or the Desert Highway from the Highlands.

 • Amman: 130 km, 1 hour and 45 minutes